 Central Florida definitely has a lot to offer when it comes to hiking trails.
-Many might agree that one of the most popular hiking trails in Seminole County is the Orange Trail at Wekiva Springs State Park.
-Others will say that the Black Bear Wilderness Area Loop Trail–which is located in Sanford, has without a doubt become super popular.
+Many hikers will agree on the fact that the Orange Trail at Wekiva Springs is one of the most popular hiking trails in Central Florida.
+While others might say that the Black Bear Wilderness Area Loop Trail–which is located in Sanford, has without a doubt become super popular.
 So much so, that there’s actually been a surge of hikers recently, resulting in parking issues with the small lot available.

 The first time I hiked this trail, was with a group of female hikers that I met through Facebook Groups.
 It was a super fun experience to meet others who love hiking as much as I do!

 While there are many reasons as to why hikers love the Black Bear Wilderness Area, I honestly believe that the views take the number one spot.
 Every time I hike this trail, I’m in complete awe of all the natural, scenic beauty.
 Although I haven’t seen any bears the times that I’ve hiked here, yes, there are bears!
 I, however, have experienced the amazing view of a herd of wild pigs.
 I’ve also seen gators but of course, I’m not happy about that.

 Two Ways to Enjoy Hiking at the Black Bear Wilderness Area